daveabrock/daveabrock.github.io/_posts/2020-07-14-c-sharp-9-target-typing-covariants.markdown

 }
 ```

-**NOTE!** As of today (07/14/20), this actually throws a compiler error.
-Based on the Microsoft post and other posts across the .NET community, this is the expected use case so this might be a temporary issue. *Ah, the joys of playing with things in preview!* While you may not be able to run this successfully today, the hope is that this is the end state.
-If not, I will update this section once I learn more.
-{: .notice--danger}

 # Covariant returns

 It has been a long time, coming—almost two decades of begging and pleading, actually.
 With C# 9, it looks like return type covariance is finally coming to the language.
 You can now say bye-bye to implementing some interface workarounds.
 OK, so just saying *return type covariance* makes me sound super smart, but what is it?